Raila Odinga (right) and Uhuru Kenyatta campaigning in different parts of the country. Photos/FILE

 Should the country go into a run-off, the region will have to live with another month of frenzied campaigns as the two candidates go for each other.
-Political analysts say with the six other candidates out of the way, the stakes will be higher and the campaigns more split along ethnic lines.

 In the absence of any formal assurances by Nairobi, Kenya’s neighbours are hoping for the best as the country gets closer to the March 4 polls.

 Kenya is gambling on new technology to deliver a clean election.
 In the context of a high-stakes election where the main candidates are said to be running neck-to-neck, any small hitch in the technology will be enough to precipitate widespread violence.